VinceNolan999/ms2-surfs-up-ireland/README.md

 - I want the website to be easily accessible, simple to navigate and user friendly.
 It must also be displayed for various devices (desktop ,Tablet, Mobile Phone) whilst maintaining a great user experience .
 Links within the website directing me to other Pages either within this website or to other social media accounts (youtube etc).
-I would like to have effects like hover to bring the website alive and encourages interaction.

 ### Wireframes